-The Solemnity of the Assumption of the Blessed Virgin Mary is a commemoration celebrated by the Roman Catholic Church, the Eastern Orthodox Church and a few other Christian religions around the world. ----- < ✠ > ----- This celebration of Mary's Assumption began with 5th century Christians (AD 400's), although some evidence points to an even earlier observance.
-But it was basically a remembrance of Mary's death, without the Assumption connection.
+The Solemnity of the Assumption of the Blessed Virgin Mary is a commemoration celebrated by the Catholic Church, the Eastern Orthodox Church and a few other Christian religions around the world. ----- < ✠ > ----- This celebration of Mary's Assumption began with 5th century Christians (AD 400's), although evidence points to an earlier observance.
+But it was, at that time, a remembrance of Mary's life and death, without the Assumption connection.
 Rather, it bore a sense of Our Lady’s, “Birth Into Heaven,” or, as it was known in the Byzantine tradition, her “Dormition” (falling asleep).
-The actual Feast of the Assumption, as we think of it, however, was first seen within the Church at Rome during the middle of the 7th century.
-So while it has obviously been observed by the faithful for a long time, it did take roughly 13 centuries for it to be declared doctrine: On 1, Nov...
+The actual Feast of the Assumption, as we think of it, was first seen within the Church at Rome during the middle of the 7th century.
+So while it has obviously been observed by the faithful for a long time, it took roughly 13 centuries for it to be declared doctrine: On 1, November, 1950, Po...

 Comments